kamruzzamanripon/unicorn-dashboard/README.md

 ### That's a short brief about this app.
 I hope you are enjoying it.

-## 🍎 Explanation of your application structure and design choices.
+## 🍎 Explanation of application structure and design choices.

 ### 📁 Directory Structure